mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

 For complete details on creating filter expressions see the <a href="https://newsbeuter.org/doc/newsbeuter.html#_filter_language">detailed documentation here</a>.

 ### Simplying Views with Query Feeds and Grouping
 Query feeds are a powerful tool that make Newsbeuter stand out as a news reader.
 They give the user the ability to combine a set of distinct feeds into a single feed.
-Once your URL list starts to grow bigger you will see why this is very useful, instead of checking all the entertainment feeds separately to see what updates were received for today, we can open a single feed called entertainment and see them all together in a single feed.
-Lets work through a simple example.
+Once your URL list starts to grow bigger you will see why this is very useful.
+Instead of checking all the entertainment related feeds separately to see what updates were received for today we can open a single feed called entertainment and see them all together in a single view.
+Lets work through a simple example to illustrate.

-Add the following to line to the top of the urls file and restart Newsbeuter
+Add the following line to the top of the urls file and restart Newsbeuter.

 `~/.newsbeuter/urls:`
 ```
 "query:Entertainment Stuff:tags # \"blog\" or tags # \"podcast\""
 ```

-The above statement is creating a new feed called "Entertainment Stuff" which groups together everything with blog or podcast tags.
-You can see now that when we open "Entertainment Stuff" all the applicable articles are grouped together in one list:
+The above statement creates a new feed called "Entertainment Stuff" which groups together everything with blog or podcast tags.
+You can see in the screenshot below that when we open "Entertainment Stuff" all the applicable articles are grouped together in one list:

 ![Newsbeuter tags screenshot](https://4.bp.blogspot.com/-yNcFOXpm3n4/WgodkHe-DOI/AAAAAAAAABA/zGtt1jMOnLsyW9XZ9J4CCJXECy5GYqd-wCLcBGAs/s1600/newsbeuter_query_feed_example.png "Newsbeuter Tags Screenshot")

 You can write and combine filter expression as needed, see the <a href="https://newsbeuter.org/doc/newsbeuter.html#_filter_language">filter language documentation page</a> to learn more.

 ### Conclusion and Next Steps
-We took a trip back in time to text-based software and browsers, we learned about why RSS is an important technology and how to use Newsbeuter to start managing our own news feeds.
+We took a trip back in time to the age of text-based software and browsers.
+We learned about RSS and how to use Newsbeuter to start managing our own news feeds.
 There are still plenty of sites that use RSS and Atom.
-Here are some ideas on what you can include in your RSS feeds:
+Here are some ideas on what you can include in your feeds:

 * Blogs
-* News aggregators (just make sure to make filters for these noisy sources)
+* News aggregators i.e slashdot.org (just make sure to make filters for these noisy sources)
 * Forum thread comment sections
 * DigitalOcean status page
-* Youtube channels (ok, so its hard to view youtube videos in w3m, but maybe someone will write a script for this eventually)
+* Youtube channels (ok, so its hard to view youtube videos in w3m but you will be notified of new updates)
-* Google news
-* Job search sites
+* News sites
 * Websites like reddit, monster.com, craigslist etc etc

-In addition, Newsbeuter has many advanced features to potentially further improve your news reading workflow.
+In addition, Newsbeuter has many advanced features to potentially further improve your workflow.
 For example, <a href="https://newsbeuter.org/doc/newsbeuter.html#_macro_support">Newsbeuter macros</a> allow you to combine a sequence of frequently used commands into a single keystroke.
 Also you can extend Newsbeuter's functionality using <a href="https://newsbeuter.org/doc/newsbeuter.html#_scripts_and_filters_snownews_extensions">scripts</a> which can execute external commands and applications from inside Newsbeuter.
 Hopefully this tutorial has given you some new ideas on how to manage your news feeds and added another tool to your time management toolbox.